buddhist-uni/buddhist-uni.github.io/README.md

 Fortunately, [there is quite a lot](https://buddhistuniversity.net/sources/)!

-[Having organized that for my own studies](https://drive.google.com/open?id=1RJi6bEXa25zizGdsm5evCycYuY6a2D8r), I started to share what I had compiled with my friends, who later encouraged me to build [this website](https://buddhistuniversity.net).
+[Having organized that in Google Drive for my own studies](https://drive.google.com/open?id=1RJi6bEXa25zizGdsm5evCycYuY6a2D8r), I started to share what I had compiled with my friends, who later encouraged me to turn it into [this website](https://buddhistuniversity.net).

 # This Website

-There are two primary ways to use the site: taking [the self-paced courses](https://www.buddhistuniversity.net/courses/) or hanging out at [the library](https://www.buddhistuniversity.net/library/).
+There are two primary ways to use the site: taking [the self-paced courses](https://www.buddhistuniversity.net/courses/) or hanging out at [the library](https://www.buddhistuniversity.net/content/).

 The library contains all the best content I've found organized [by topic](https://buddhistuniversity.net/tags/) (as well as [a few other ways](https://buddhistuniversity.net/library/)).

-These topical bibliographies are then organized into [course syllabi](https://buddhistuniversity.net/courses/) which can be studied online or used in your study group or class.
+These topical bibliographies are then organized into course syllabi which can be studied online or used in your study group or class.
 There are already students and teachers around the world using the material here in a variety of ways and I couldn't be prouder!

 # Methodology

 After reading stuff I find online, I  contemplate what I learned from it and who I’d recommend it to.
-Only after answering these questions affirmatively do I then squirrel away the e.g. PDF into an appropriate subfolder on [Google Drive](https://drive.google.com/drive/folders/1-zOQ53Le2uYZp6lCjuLZUA38H6zvlrzf) which corresponds to the topic of the work.
+Only after answering these questions affirmatively do I then squirrel away the e.g. PDF into an appropriate [subfolder on Google Drive](https://drive.google.com/drive/folders/1-zOQ53Le2uYZp6lCjuLZUA38H6zvlrzf) which corresponds to the topic of the work.

 When a given folder has accumulated a fairly broad range of material, I then add its contents to this website, and add the related tag to the topics page.